 On the road!

 The road trips in India are exciting.
 One encounters a variety of challenges- from a mix of good and bad roads, with cows and goats crossing over.
 Evita and I travelled 575 kms to The Krishna Institute in Karad, Maharashtra.
 I contributed to the driving under Evita’s beady eye, who in the passenger seat (obviously NOT her favourite position) ensured I learnt the rules of driving in India!
-I had to endure comments such as “This is India where majority of drivers do not stay in their lanes and do not warn you either when they cross.
-So watch out and yes- please hoot” The horn was used often enough to warn the driver ahead that I was going to overtake him….and yes, I was also reminded – ”You do not overtake two vehicles at a go”.
+I had to endure comments such as โThis is India where majority of drivers do not stay in their lanes and do not warn you either when they cross.
+So watch out and yes- please hootโ The horn was used often enough to warn the driver ahead that I was going to overtake himโฆ.and yes, I was also reminded – ”You do not overtake two vehicles at a go”.
 Despite this, we survived the drive and arrived in the small university town.
 The hosting team was amazed and impressed that two women drove all the way themselves.
 We were treated as minor celebrities!
+On our arrival, we visited the labour and delivery wards.
+We were impressed with the efforts the team was trying to make, to improve the environment of birth.
+The workshop on Respectful Maternity Care was initiated under the Safe Motherhood Initiative, a programme spearheaded by the Dean of Nursing Studies.
+The next day, was spent in a think tank session to discuss practical action plans with time lines.
+Evita presented on birth experience and Human Rights in Childbirth, which is an urgent need for India.
+I highlighted the role of a professional midwife and her impact in supporting mothers, advocating and evidence behind positions in labour.ย

 Evita Fernandez speaking to the trainee midwives

 The success of this workshop lies with the conviction of Evita as an obstetrician endorsing the need for professional midwifery in India.
-We complimented each other’s roles.
+We complimented each otherโs roles.
 I shared my experience as a professional midwife in the UK, and now in Fernandez working under my sphere of professional accountability.
 We emphasized the strict need to adhere to the core clinical competencies as endorsed by the ICM.
 We both shared the challenges of working with a multi-disciplinary team and how it was worth every effort to work with protocols.
-We emphasized the need for drills and for doctors and nurses to work with respect for each other’s professional roles.
-All of this is needed if we wish to offer woman centered care in a high volume setting, such as their hospital, which has a 350 delivery rate every month.
+We emphasized the need for drills and for doctors and nurses to work with respect for each otherโs professional roles. ย All of this is needed if we wish to offer woman centered care in a high volume setting, such as their hospital, which has a 350 delivery rate every month.

 I am now back in Hyderabad and attended my first Indian wedding.
 I was fortunate to have a personal dresser within our team with her immaculate dress sense, draped me in my sari.
 I felt elegant, sophisticated and stood tall at the reception.
 The hospitality and rich culture is amazing and the work reaps rewards.
 I can see the change evolving with the team.
 It is an ongoing journey and the decision to be a role model in India for a year has been the right path for me.